 Note: If the Task and Target fields are set as Read-Only in the Goal Configuration settings, then tasks and targets cannot be added to a goal when creating, copying, or advancing the goal.
 The Task and Target fields can be set as Read-Only for goals that are uploaded to the system via a data feed, imported from the Goals Library, and non-shared goals that are assigned to a user.

 |PERMISSION NAME||PERMISSION DESCRIPTION||CATEGORY|

 Enter the following information for the task or target:

-- Description - Enter a description for the task or target.
+- Description - Description for the task or target.
 This is required, and the character limit is 3,000.
 An example of a description may be "Hold a seminar to attract new customers." or "Achieve $500,000 in sales from new clients."

-- Start Date - Click the Calendar icon to select the date on which the task or target should be started.
+- Start Date - The date on which the task or target is started.
 This is required.
 The Start Date must be within the dates of the goal, and it must be before the task or target Due Date.

-- Due Date - Click the Calendar icon to select the date by which the task or target should be completed.
+- Due Date - Date by which the task or target should be completed.
 This is required.
 The Due Date must be within the dates of the goal, and it must be after the task or target Start Date.

-- Weight - Weighting allows you to place a greater value towards goal completion on certain tasks or targets.
+- Weight - Place a greater value towards goal completion on certain tasks or targets.
 This value must be between 0 and 100, and it is set to 0 by default.
 The weight of all tasks and targets within a goal must add up to 100%.
 This is required.